Published on: Apr 3, 2020

+This is a popular web-based messaging service to send free international text.
 This service only lets you send up to 160 characters per text message.
 But it covers almost all countries including North Korea and even Tuvalu.

 There’s no need to sign-up.
 Just choose the destination country, enter the recipient’s mobile number and your message.
 The recipient will receive the message from a local number.
 So be sure to include an introduction in your message to let them know who’s texting them.

 Note that the service doesn’t allow spam, illegal or unsolicited SMS.
 Anyone caught doing so will automatically be banned.

 Aside from video calling and file sharing, Globfone also lets you send international SMS for free.
 Like afreeSMS, users don’t need to log-in or create an account.

 Calls and SMS are also subject to fair use policy though.
 The company implements a maximum limit on the calls and texts a single IP address can make within 24 hours.

 This service uses the same business model as afreeSMS (they have similar website designs too).
 Except that they only allow up to 150 characters per message.
 Plus you don’t have to provide a sender ID.
 Users have reported text messages marked as sent but not received.
 So we advise not to rely entirely on their service or making sure the number you entered is correct.

 As mentioned above, there is no assurance that you’ll always have an internet connection while you’re traveling.
 Besides, even if you use international data plans, it can still be expensive.

 If you’re stuck without wifi and badly needs to send a text message abroad, here are some services you can use: